 And there is no mention of readability formulas in the standard besides that explicit exclusion of them.

-A communication is in plain language if the language, structure, and design are so clear that the intended audience can easily
+Communication in which wording, structure and design are so clear that intended readers can easily

 - find what they need,